MinoruHenrique/snake_pygame/README.md

 # snake_pygame
-This small project was made for the purpose of learning OOP.
+This small project was made for the purpose of learning OOP and Git.